10 Best Herbal Syrups For Enlarged Spleen

 urtica dioica syrup

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its purported health benefits, including support for liver and spleen function.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential health benefits, including supporting liver function and reducing inflammation.

 3. Echinacea (Echinacea purpurea)